felix-hilden/tekore/docs/src/advanced_usage.rst

 Application configuration
 -------------------------
+It is generally advisable to separate configuration from code, and more importantly keep secrets outside public version control.
-Environment variables or configuration files can be used to provide application credentials (see :ref:`configuration <config>`).
+To facilitate that, environment variables and configuration files can be used to provide application credentials.
 Set values in your environment or write a configuration file, then read the configuration.